vipulnaik/diet-exercise-health/profile-information/health-profile.md

 * Renal blood flow (RBF): This is the rate at which blood flows to the kidney.

-  * Average: About 20% of total blood flow, or about 1L/min.
+  * Average: About 20% of total blood flow.
+In an adult of normal size, this works out to about 1L/min in an adult since total blood flow is about 5L/min.

   * Short-run fluctuation: Locally, this is remarkably well-regulated, with smoothing out of pulsatile variation.